I used to hate cities. Then I learned how much immigration & trade defined the urban experience.

 When I visited Philadelphia for the first time in college, I saw no reason to revise my opinions toward the positive: it was loud, crowded, and seemed little different from Baltimore after a cursory night spent with friends.

 I continued to avoid cities until I joined the Ubergroup, the writing group whose website I run.
-When the Uberlord, Jerry Quinn, needed some help moving to New York, I drove up to his place in Harlem and had my eyes opened to a truly vibrant urban culture for the first time.
+When a fellow member needed some help moving to New York, I drove up to his place in Harlem and had my eyes opened to a truly vibrant urban culture for the first time.
 There seemed to be a functioning ecosystem, people from all walks of life making a living.
-Shopkeepers even seemed to live inside of the city: stores abounded, and unlike many cities I’d read about, it was possible to get fresh produce on what seemed like every corner.
+Shopkeepers even seemed to live inside the city: stores abounded, and unlike many cities I’d read about, it was possible to get fresh produce on what seemed like every corner.
 The idea that a big city didn’t have to be a food desert was foreign to me.

 Except it’s not gone, and I was forced to wonder: why is New York so different from Baltimore?